dhruvmewada15/k8s_assignment5/README.md

         mode: ipvs
     ...

-  Delete the current kube-proxy pods. and check the logs of newly created pods.
+  Delete the current kube-proxy pods and check the logs of newly created pods.
 You should be able to see "Using ipvs Proxier"
 ```

 4. Ensure audit logging is enabled for API server.